JohnCGriffin/BF-computed-goto/README.md

 redundant performance tweaks that intended to compact multiple BF statements into a single instruction.
 The net effect is that the overall program is easier to comprehend.
 For instance, in the standard switch version, INCR followed by a MOVE had been optimized into a new INCRMOVE instruction to reduce the extra switching operation.
-In the goto version, there was no advantage to these optimizations.
-Thus, the optimizations were removed.
-It is this absence of code that weighs favorably on choice of using the computed goto.
+In the goto version, considerable amounts of previous optimization code handled automatically because it naturally bypassed the switch path.
+The code reduction for equivalent performance is the reason the computed goto is a maintenance win in this particular situation.

 ## Usage Hints